pts/tinyveracrypt/README.txt

   --veracrypt' in cryptsetup 1.7.3 has a bug (it doesn't decrease the decrypted volume size) and it fails with `Device ... is too small'.

-* For TrueCrypt encrypted volumes, `truecrypt --text --mount' interprets --ofs=0 as --ofs=512, and `tinyveracrypt.py open' copies this behavior.
+* For TrueCrypt encrypted volumes, `tinyveracrypt.py open', `truecrypt --text --mount', and `veracrypt --text --mount --truexrypt' are able to open them.
-  `cryptsetup open' interprets --ofs=0 as --ofs=512,
+  `cryptsetup open --type=tcrypt
-  but it has a bug (it doesn't decrease the decrypted volume size) and it fails with `Device ... is too small'.
+  --veracrypt' in cryptsetup 1.7.3 has a bug (it doesn't decrease the decrypted volume size) and it fails with `Device ... is too small'.

 Don't do this unless you know the risks, and you are ready to lose the VeraCrypt header (first 512 bytes of the raw device) if some tool